CodeWithDennis/filament-select-tree/.github/SECURITY.md

 # Security Policy

-If you discover any security related issues, please create a issue.
+If you come across any security-related issues, kindly open an issue.